 Although summative assessments still play a role, use formative assessments to check in with your students’ progress.
 A lot of the informal checks that occur naturally in the off-line classroom will be missed, so consider ways to check for understanding that are low risk for the learner.

 - Kahoot! is currently offering free pro services to run fun and interactive content-based quizzes.

 - Flipgrid can be used to have students record their process on one completed math problem rather than a worksheet with 30 problems.

 - Use your Vision software to monitor student progress on assignments and send messages of encouragement.

 Teaching From Home: How Vision can help

-As you build your remote instruction practice, here are some suggestion on how Vision can help:
+As you build your remote instruction practice, here are some suggestion on how Vision classroom management can help:

 - Use an extended monitor, in addition to your computer screen, to keep one eye on your students as you talk to them or present.
 Start Vision on one monitor and start your Google Meet or Zoom meeting on the other screen.

 - No extended monitor?
 Zoom allows you to share your entire screen or a particular window.
 Share only the window that students need to see, and keep Vision running beyond this window for your reference.